 Sorry, I haven’t written in sooooo long.
 For me, 2020 was a nightmare.
 Full of change, loss, and my heart was ripped to shreds.

 2020 started off amazing.
 I was finishing up my helper season for UPS.
 Loved it, as always, because I can eat all the Christmas cookies I want and not gain a pound.
 This year was even better.
-I had just moved to sunny Charleston, SC.
+I had just moved to historical Charleston, SC.
 I made really good money, got an amazing workout (up and down stairs constantly, as everything is built up along the Cooper River), and it was a mini vacation.
 I was getting to see the area for the first time.

 I also had a new job at an amazing gym, right over the Ravenel Bridge, which I’d run almost daily.
 Or the battery, along the ocean downtown.
 My clientele was picking up as we shared clients.
 Each trainer doesn’t have their own.
 Great idea, because it gives the clients better workouts.
 It switches things up.
 Your not doing the same exercises over and over.
 Trainers tend to get stuck in ruts.

 This was my second job in the area.
 The first gym I worked at was great, but the owner’s son got cancer just as I was being trained and I only picked up one client.